hamaluik/hermes/docs/architecture/overview.md

 application's lifetime.
 This avoids file I/O during normal operation.

-After schema loading, Tauri registers plugins for clipboard access, file system operations, dialogs, persistent storage, and logging.
+After schema loading, Tauri registers plugins for clipboard access, file system operations, dialogs, persistent storage, logging, and automatic updates.
 These plugins provide the capabilities the frontend needs to implement user-facing features.
+The updater plugin begins checking for new versions in the background shortly after startup.

 The native menu builds next, establishing keyboard shortcuts and menu items.
 Menu item references are stored so the application can dynamically enable or